All Episodes

 Oh, yeah, I'm doing great.

-I'm doing I'm worried about my neighbors, though.
+I'm worried about my neighbors, though.

-I keep hearing on the news that people are going to lose their jobs, so don't want to act happy.
+I keep hearing on the news that people are going to lose their jobs.

-And so, you know, doom and gloom pessimism, they are infectious too.
+And so, you know, doom and gloom pessimism, they are infectious, too.

-And they more than that are limiting.
+And more than that, are limiting.

-They uh limit people's ability to feel happy and so forth, or to exude it anyway, because they think they will offend somebody who's not happy.
+They limit people's ability to feel happy and so forth, or to exude it anyway, because they think they will offend somebody who's not happy.

 And the libs count on this.